There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Implementation Details

 \subsection{Baseline methods}

 We introduce the implementation details for baseline methods listed in Table~\ref{tab:compare_baseline}.
-The experiments are conducted under the same fine-tuning settings.

 \textbf{MoCo v3.} Utilizing pre-trained MoCo v3 ViT-B model (pre-trained for 300 epochs), we attach an additional decoder comprising 12 ViT layers and fine-tune the complete model end-to-end.
-Note that we also add residual connections between the encoder and decoder, and introduce adaLN-Zero to the decoder.
+Note that we also add residual connections between the encoder and decoder, and use adaLN-Zero in the decoder.
 Similar to our Base/16 model, the complete model contains 229M parameters.
-To enable class-conditioned generation and diffusion denoising, we prepend an extra zero embedding to the encoder's original positional embedding.
+To enable class-conditional denoising training, we prepend an extra zero embedding to the encoder's original positional embedding.
 Besides, we concatenate the class and timestep embeddings with the noisy image tokens and feed them as input tokens to the model.

-\textbf{REPA in pixel space.} We use the official implementation and adopt SiT-L/16 as backbone.
-We use the default 0.5 coefficient for representation alignment loss.
+\textbf{REPA in pixel space.} We use the official implementation and train SiT-L/16 with the default hyper-parameter settings.

 \textbf{rRCM.} We use the official checkpoint of pre-trained rRCM encoder.
-It has the same structure to our Base model and is pre-trained with 4096 batch size.
+It has the same structure as our Base model while being pre-trained with 4096 batch size for 600k steps.